solaranamnesis/Karl-Wilhelm-von-Gumbel/Iowa-Steinmeteoriten/full-text-english.md

 Various types of gas have already been accounted for by Wriht* in this meteorite from Iowa.
 The provisional experiments of Wriht yielded a gas content of which almost half was made of carbon dioxide and carbon monoxide (CO2 = 35; CO = 14), with the remaining being comprised primarily of hydrogen.

+The specific weight of the stone in its interior mass amounts to 3.75; that of a piece of crust is 3.55 at 20° C.

 ...